digital-asset/daml/docs/source/tools/auth-middleware/oauth2.rst

 Deployment Notes
 ~~~~~~~~~~~~~~~~

-The authorization middleware API relies on sharing cookies between the authorization middleware and the Daml application.
+The auth middleware API relies on sharing cookies between the auth middleware and the Daml application.
-One way to enable this is to expose the authorization middleware and the Daml application under the same domain, e.g. through a reverse proxy.
+One way to enable this is to expose the auth middleware and the Daml application under the same domain, e.g. through a reverse proxy.
 Note that you will need to specify the external callback URI in that case using the ``--callback`` command-line flag.

 For example, assuming the following nginx configuration snippet: